Yantai: Geography

 The core of the old town of Zhifu was located above the mouth of the Yi (沂河, Yí Hé).

 Climate

 Yantai has a monsoon-influenced climate which under the Köppen climate classification, Yantai falls within either a hot-summer humid continental climate (Dwa) if the 0 °C isotherm is used or a humid subtropical climate (Cwa) if the -3 °C isotherm is used.
 Summers are hot, humid, and rainy while winters are cold and dry.
+Extremes since 1951 have ranged from −12.8 °C (unofficial record of −15 °C was set on 10 January 1931) to 38.4 °C.